skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Teerin strides out of the city to meet them.
 He helps tend the wounded and then meets with the party in the remains of Lorman's castle, which he's been using as his base since he arrived.
-They talk about Grey Moor and Eomer gets some news of his homeland.
+They talk about Grey Moor and Eomier gets some news of his homeland.

 > The chat with Teerin mostly dealt with what was going on back in
 > Grey Moor, the site of the first campaign.
 This was a long